Why you need sidecar driving training

 by Jon Taylor

 On this page are a few reasons to get sidecar driving training.
 But don't get the idea that reading this page constitutes training – it does not.
 This advice applies whether your sidecar is attached to a URAL, Norton, BMW, Yamaha, Suzuki, Triumph, BSA, Honda, Kawasaki, Harley Davidson, Indian or even a Vespa Scooter.

 I learned how to ride a bike the hard way.
 My first ride was as a young teenager on a Harley WLA with a foot clutch.
 There was no training available in the 1960’s.
 I went on to ride motorcycles everyday working on the farm and riding competitions and recreationally at weekends.
 Nearly everything was learned the hard way with, fortunately, only small accidents and big frights.
-I learned things that take years to figure out and never learned some things that would have been useful and potentially life saving to know.
-Even after 50 years of riding, I have recently learned some good stuff on defensive technique.
+I learned things that sometimes took years to figure out and never learned some other things that would have been useful and potentially life saving to know.
+Even after 50 years of riding, I have recently learned some more good stuff on defensive technique.
 There is more to safe and fun riding than just getting on a bike and going.

 This is very much the case with sidecars and is hidden by the fact we have ridden solo bikes for years and think we know it all.
 You may have heard it said that driving a sidecar is completely different from riding a bike and may have asked yourself – that looks easy, how difficult can it be?
 Well it isn’t difficult, it is different, and that means that you need to learn new skills.
 It takes maybe 10 hours for your brain to learn to respond automatically to sidecar driving .
 If you revert back to solo riding technique in your first few hours on a sidecar, it could be fatal.

 Here are some of the areas to be concerned about.